Colorado Springs Airport

+The military part of the airport, known as Peterson Space Force Base, originally operated primarily by the United States Air Force, now hosts Space Base Delta 1 in addition to the Air Force Reserve 302nd Airlift Wing under lease.
+The base itself is located on the north side of runway 13/31.

+A established civilian terminal eventually opened in 1942, as more people were being introduced to the city, it received more expansions.
+It is operated by the City of Colorado Springs under the name "Colorado Springs Airport", after the city.
+American, Delta, and United flies to Colorado Springs year-round and Allegiant, Southwest, and Frontier Airlines seasonally.
+It has been praised by both military and current state officials as an important military capital, but also criticised for perceived underperformance and inefficiencies by the Department of Defence (referred to as Department of War).

 History

 In 1927 the airport opened on 640 acre 7 mi east of the city, with two gravel runways.
-For the first ten years several small airlines operated a mail route from Cheyenne, Wyoming to Pueblo, Colorado with stops at Denver and Colorado Springs.
+For the first ten years several small airlines operated a mail route from Cheyenne, Wyoming, to Pueblo, Colorado, with stops at Denver and Colorado Springs.
 These airlines only occasionally carried passengers.
-In 1937, Continental Airlines began service between Denver and El Paso, Texas with stops at Colorado Springs, Pueblo, Las Vegas, New Mexico, Santa Fe, and Albuquerque.
+In 1937, Continental Airlines began service between Denver and El Paso, Texas, with stops at Colorado Springs, Pueblo, Las Vegas, New Mexico, Santa Fe, and Albuquerque.
 In 1943 Braniff Airways began service on a Denver-Colorado Springs-Pueblo-Amarillo route.
 At Amarillo, flights would continue onto Dallas and Houston or onto Oklahoma City, Tulsa, Little Rock, and Memphis.
 The first municipal terminal was built in 1942 in an art deco style.
 Soon after the terminal was built the field was taken over by the military in the months preceding World War II.
 After the war, the city regained control.

 In 1966 a new terminal was built on the west side of the runways, just east of Powers Boulevard.
 This terminal expanded by the 1980s, with a six gate addition.
 By 1991 the airport had three 150 ft wide runways, one 13501 ft long, making it the longest runway in Colorado until 16R/34L, a 16000 ft runway, opened at Denver International Airport in September 2003.
 In 1991 the city approved a new terminal, two miles east of the former terminal, in the south-center part of the airport.
 The 280000 sqft terminal opened on October 22, 1994 with 12 gates; it was designed by the Van Sant Group and cost $140 million.
 In the 1990s a second, five-gate concourse was added on the east side of the main terminal.